X-Lemon-X/sdrac_mechanical/urdf/README.md

-## Exporting Fusion 360 design to URDF for ROS2
+## Exporting Fusion 360 design to URDF for ROS2 or rather ROS2 Package
 If someone is looking for how to export projects from Fusion 360 to URDF, here are the links:
 - Original repository (however, it is not maintained and does not work unless you have an older version of Fusion 360): [link](https://github.com/dheena2k2/fusion2urdf-ros2)
 - Fork with a merge request that works with the latest Fusion 360 (2.0.20256): [link](https://github.com/Gautham-Ramkumar03/fusion2urdf-ros2/tree/master)